-I am a PhD student in theology (moral/ethics track).
-Before coming to Notre Dame to study theology I completed an MA in Global Studies through the Erasmus Mundus Global Studies program, which provided me with the opportunity to study at the University of Vienna (Austria), Roskilde University (Denmark), and Stellenbosch University (South Africa).
-This sparked my interest in the role religion can play in development and peacebuilding.
-After my degree in Global Studies I spent a year working in Lesotho on HIV/AIDS and gender equity (2013-2014) and six months in East Jerusalem working with two NGOs in the region.
+Before coming to Notre Dame to study theology, she completed an MA in Global Studies through the Erasmus Mundus Global Studies program, which provided her with the opportunity to study at the University of Vienna (Austria), Roskilde University (Denmark), and Stellenbosch University (South Africa).
+She has also worked and volunteered with NGOs in Lesotho and Israel-Palestine.

 Fellows Research Spotlight: Meet Kellogg Visiting Fellows and PhD Candidates

 Kellogg Connections Foster Interdisciplinary Community Among Scholars of the Middle East